pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_objects.md

 `
 ```

-- include (any): Whether to include additional fields.
+- include Type: any Default: n/a Whether to include additional fields.
-  - totalCount (Boolean, default false): Include total count in the paginated response.
+  - totalCount Type: Boolean Default: false Whether to include the total count in the paginated response.
-  - customFields (Boolean, default false): Include the Custom object.
+  - customFields Type: Boolean Default: false Whether to include the Custom object in the response.
-- filter (string): Filter expression.
+- filter Type: string Default: n/a Filter expression.
 See filtering (/docs/general/metadata/filtering).
-- sort (any): Sort by id, name, updated with asc/desc (for example, {name: 'asc'}).
+- sort Type: any Default: n/a Sort by id, name, updated with asc/desc (for example, {name: 'asc'}).
-- limit (number, default 100): Number of objects to return.
+- limit Type: number Default: 100 Number of objects to return.
 Default/Max: 100.
-- page (any): Cursor-based pagination.
+- page Type: any Default: n/a Cursor-based pagination.
-  - next (string): Cursor.
+  - next Type: string Default: n/a
-  - prev (string): Cursor.
-Ignored if next is supplied.
+  - prev Type: string Default: n/a Ignored if next is supplied.

 #### Sample code

 ```
 1

 ```

 #### Response